rtpHarry/awesome-stencil/README.md

 Tutorials
 ======

-* [Stencil with AngularJS(v1)](https://medium.com/@vivainio/using-stenciljs-components-in-angular-1-application-2f09287c151) * Using Stencil Component with AngularJS v1.
+* [Stencil with AngularJS(v1)](https://medium.com/@vivainio/using-stenciljs-components-in-angular-1-application-2f09287c151) - Using Stencil Component with AngularJS v1.
-Please feel free to add any component to this list by raising a PR.
 * [Faster Web Apps Using Stencil](http://warebo.com/faster-web-apps-using-stencil-mnsjL-WYzKQ) - An article with a small video explaining how you can develop faster web apps using StencilJS.
 - [How I built Smile to Unlock](https://codecraft.tv/blog/2017/10/10/smile-to-unlock-webcomponent-stenciljs/)- How Asim built SmileToUnlock using StencilJS components.